K-avi/MusicTool/roadmap.md

     -make the generation function take edge cases (can only generate 1 prog ) into account

+    -do the functions that turn a degreee prog into a triad / chprog

 pending for progbook:

-    -do the functions that turn a degreee prog into a triad / chprog

     -make the progbook file clean (MACROS + split into 2/3 files)

+    -be able to pop extensions from a prog

     -implement the parsing